Need help with your Discussion

 Law Enforcement in the American Justice System

 The other component of the criminal justice system is the corrections, composed of parole officers, probation officers, and correction officers (The U.S Criminal Justice System, 2018).
 Such officers’ work is to ensure that the convicted offenders serve their sentences as mandated by the courts and supervise those inmates while serving their sentences.
-The work of the correction officers is to supervise the convicts housed in the correction facilities.
+The result the correction officers is to manage the convicts housed in the correction facilities.
 They are found in city and county jails where the convicts serve sentences for misdemeanors or are incarcerated during or before their trial.
 Probation officers’ responsibility is to supervise juvenile and adult offenders who are being monitored by courts instead of serving a jail sentence.
 Also, probation officers tend to conduct a presentence investigation for a court, providing sentencing recommendations to the judge with an information compilation.
-The presentence investigation involves gathering an offender’s criminal history, interviewing the offender’s family, friends, and colleagues, and offering sentencing recommendations to the court.
+The presentence analysis involves gathering an offender’s criminal history, interviewing the offender’s family, friends, and colleagues, and offering sentencing recommendations to the court.

 Provide a detailed overview of the case.